pgroonga/pgroonga.github.io/reference/operators/prefix-search-v2.md

 -- (2 rows)
 ```

-If you use custom normalizer in prefix search.
+You can use custom normalizer in prefix search as below.

 ```sql
 CREATE TABLE tags (